Technigo/project-portfolio/README.md

-The project was to create a reponsive portfolio website displaying my projects, my insights on code and skills.
+The project was to create a portfolio website displaying my projects, my insights on code and skills.

 #**Features**
 -Responsive design